oviyashrees2023/VIRTUAL-AI-AVATAR-TRY-ON-SYSTEM/README.md

 The AI Virtual Avatar Try-On System successfully integrates Machine Learning, Computer Vision, and 3D rendering technologies to create an intelligent and interactive virtual fashion platform.

-The system demonstrates effective face shape prediction using Random Forest Classification and enables users to visualize personalized 3D avatars with hairstyles, eyebrows, and dresses in real time.
+The system demonstrates effective face shape prediction using Random Forest Classification and enables users to visualize personalized 3D avatars with hairstyles, and dresses in real time.

 The project provides a scalable foundation for future AI-powered virtual fashion applications, AR-based try-on systems, and intelligent avatar generation platforms.